DSR-RHIT/me447-visualizing-data/cm/cm302_portfolio_lab.md

 ## organize the README file

+All work is performed within RStudio with your `portfolio.Rproj` file open.

 The README file is the main page of the website.
 README introduces the reader to your portfolio and provides navigation links to your individual display reports.
 The introduction and display reports are the